boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/gmail.md

    ![Choose Schema](/static/assets/working-with-datasource/data-connectors/images/gmail/schemawindow.png)

-   Now, you can get into the data design view window with selected table schema.
+   Now, you can access the data design view window with the selected table schema.

    ![Table](/static/assets/working-with-datasource/data-connectors/images/gmail/dataview.png)

-   Drag and drop the table and click `Save` button to save the data source with valid name.
+   Drag and drop the table, then click the `Save` button to save the data source with a valid name.

    ![Save button](/static/assets/working-with-datasource/data-connectors/images/gmail/save.png)

 ## How to Obtain the Google Client ID and Client Secret

-> **Note:** Google OAuth credentials are required for the On-Premises Deployment but not needed in Syncfusion Managed Cloud Server.
+> **Note:** Google OAuth credentials are required for the On-Premises Deployment, but they are not needed in the Syncfusion Managed Cloud Server.

 1. Go to the Google API Console at [Google API Console](https://console.developers.google.com/).

-2. Select the existing project or create a new project by clicking on the **Select Project** dropdown at the top of the page and give your project a name.
-Then click on **Create**.
+2. You can either select an existing project or create a new project by clicking on the **Select Project** dropdown at the top of the page and giving your project a name.
+After that, click on **Create**.

       ![New Project](/static/assets/working-with-datasource/data-connectors/images/googleapps/Newproject.png)